codebenderhq/canvas/Readme.md

 The best place to get your hands dirty from new to old you are all welcomed

-Since this is a new project, and is still early anything and everything is a great first thing to do, as time goes this will be updated to be more accessible without having to ask questions
+Since this is a new project, and is still early, anything and everything is a great first thing to do, as time goes this will be updated to be more accessible without having to ask questions

 ### Contact